 In addition to the above, celebratory activities take place at a number of Lower Mainland shopping centres.
 Most notably, these include International Village in Vancouver’s Chinatown and both Aberdeen Mall and Lansdowne Centre in Richmond.
 There is also usually lion dancing at other malls too.

-MUSEUM & WALKING TOURS IN VANCOUVER’S CHINATOWN
+MUSEUM AND WALKING TOURS IN VANCOUVER’S CHINATOWN

 An exceptional way to learn about the Lunar New Year and Chinese-Canadian history in Vancouver is to join a walking tour with Historical Chinatown Tours.
 Join one if you can.
 They are very interesting, informative and fun.